Yes, I launched my blog on October 6, 2016, exactly one month following the very untimely death of another aspiring writer.

-It wasn’t until her funeral service that I found how exactly how much she wanted to be a writer and I was very touched because I knew that I had at least some influence on that writing career choice of hers.
+It wasn’t until her funeral service that I found out exactly how much she wanted to be a writer and I was very touched because I knew that I had at least some influence on that career choice of hers.

 She knew I was also an aspiring writer and would sometimes casually tell me about the names of her characters along with some of the plots in her stories and I would try my best to encourage her.
 Also, I would tell her about the stories I wrote that were age-appropriate for her.
 I remember how excited she would get when told her those stories.

-I think she truly enjoyed our talks about writing, but as I’ve said before, I didn’t realize how much she wanted to be a writer until I attended her funeral and heard those eulogizing her.
-I did, however, control the sound system in back of the church.
+I think she truly enjoyed our talks about writing, but as I’ve said before, I didn’t realize how much she wanted to be a writer until I attended her funeral and heard those who were eulogizing her.
+I did, however, control the sound system in the back of the church.

 In the days and weeks following her funeral, I felt ridden with guilt that here was someone who wanted to actually pursue a real career in writing and with the right training and practice had plenty of potentials then her life is tragically cut short.
 And yet here I am still alive but living on a pension and writing some, but just showing a few friends and not making any real use of my talent.
 That guilt I felt was the catalyst for me to decide to launch my blog.
 As I’ve stated before, I did so exactly one month after her very untimely death.